virtualolsonNo1/ChessBoard/README.md

         - if the middle button is pressed before the game starts it changes the time control.
 If the game has already started, it will reset the game so the players can start another one whenever they want
         - during this time, the chess clock display will properly display the time control chosen or each player's time if the game has already started
         - before the game has started by a player starting white's clock, the piece starting squares where pieces aren't currently on will be lit up as to signify they're missing a piece
+        - if buttons are hit to start opponent's clock (and signify game is starting), but pieces aren't on their proper starting squares, game will not start and it will stay in this pre-game state where the squares requiring pieces are lit up
+            - TODO: LIGHT UP IF ANY OTHER SQUARES ON BOARD ARE OCCUPIED THAT SHOULDN"T BE BEFORE THE GAME!!!
         - Once game has started:
             - first piece pickup:
                 - once a game has started, if a player's piece is picked up, all it's possible moves will light up, animating outward from the piece's current spot